 As per EN 60350-1.

-Items that are placed in the oven on baking trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.
+Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.

 Shelf positions for baking on two levels: